Our memory of Kevin (reprobate) Spacey’s career deserves better. Not the person, but the career.

 “Kevin Spacey is the greatest actor of his generation, hands down, no contest.
 In fact, the first time I saw American Beauty I was so blown away by his portrayal of Lester that I never even noticed the great performances being given by the other actors in this film.”

-No doubt Spacey liked the Sunset Boulevard-like framing device, no doubt he liked stretching out his character from The Ref, but he also liked that America was finally seeing him as a heterosexual parent, and just about the worst kind, at that.
+Lester Burnham was almost too perfect for Spacey, because he got to keep lecturing (the film ends with him narrating “You don’t know what I’m talking about, but someday you will”), and he didn’t have to have a “what have I done?
+I stink” moment.
+(When Angela asked Lester near the end, “What do you want?” and he said “I want you” I thought really?
+He hasn’t evolved?
+But hey, that’s Spacey.)
+Somehow the lack of the comeuppance worked because it was paired with his untimely death (as in Seven, Midnight and the Garden of Good and Evil, and L.A.
+Confidential).
+No doubt Spacey appreciated the Sunset Boulevard-like framing device, no doubt he liked stretching out his character from The Ref, but he must have also been pleased that America was finally seeing him as a heterosexual parent.
+He was probably pleased to play the worst kind!
 At one point Spacey as Lester says, “The car I’ve always wanted, and now I have it: I rule!”
 When he raised his fist in sincere irony (yes, I said sincere irony) my theater cracked up laughing.
-I believe they were laughing partly because star persona, actor, role, and script had converged: Spacey had what he wanted (ostensibly because of quitting his old gig).
+I believe they were laughing partly because star persona, actor, role, and script had converged: Spacey had what he wanted, ostensibly because of quitting his old gig.

 Of course, now that we know what we know, it’s hard not to be particularly revolted at the pederasty plot in American Beauty, as well as the scene where he threatens his boss with a made up sexual-harassment charge.
 “You’re a sick fuck,” the boss says, and Spacey/Burnham replies, “No, I’m just an ordinary guy with nothing to lose.”
 The emergence of victims doesn’t change the fact that he was our ordinary guy, standing up for his right to be alienated.
-That’s what his star image meant; that’s why we now feel betrayed.
+That is what his star image meant; that is why we now feel betrayed.
 We didn’t know how sick it was for Spacey to be threatening someone else with a false claim of sexual harassment; now that we know, it can change what it means, but not what it meant.

 Of Oscars and O-fers

 Where to go from there?
 On Spacey’s victory-lap appearance on “Inside the Actors Studio,” he brought back his tremendous gift for mimicry; if Spacey really wanted to be Lemmon, why not make something funny like Some Like it Hot or The Apartment?
 Instead, after shooting American Beauty, before its release, Spacey picked up his then-standard $1m fee to star in a $7m offbeat comedy called The Big Kahuna, basically Glengarry Glen Ross with half the cast, half the insight, and less than half the potency.
 Despite LionsGate wisely timing its release one month after the American Beauty-ful Oscars, The Big Kahuna died at the box office in a way that no film then starring Hanks, Cruise, or Gibson ever did.
 Another indie from the same period, for which he was paid his usual seven figures, called Ordinary Decent Criminal, didn’t even get a theatrical release in the USA.
-In retrospect, those flops might have been a warning.

 Roger Ebert gave the film a rare zero stars and wrote: “I am sure the filmmakers believe their film is against the death penalty.
 I believe it supports it and hopes to discredit the opponents of the penalty as unprincipled fraudsters.
 Spacey and [director Alan] Parker are honorable men… The last shot made me want to throw something at the screen – maybe Spacey and Parker.”

 The story was about a teenager sent to juvie for killing a special-needs kid, and a reporter, Pearl (Cheadle), trying to learn why.
 Eventually, Chris Klein (hot off American Pie) as Allen kills Leland with Pearl’s knife for what he did to the kid’s family, but the movie has the audacity to end with a flashback of Leland quietly making his move to kill the kid…meant to be wickedly subversive, perhaps, but playing as cryptically immoral.
 Pearl starts to question his exploitative tendencies, but the film barely does.
 The film is so committed to the premise of Leland and his father being estranged that Gosling and Spacey never share the screen – and that also feels like a mistake.
-Characters come and go too quickly for us to really care about them or give us anyone to root for, and the direction was far flatter and mundane than that of David Gale.
+Characters come and go too quickly for us to really care about them or give us anyone to root for, under a direction that was far flatter and mundane than that of David Gale.
 There’s a reason that writer-director Matthew Ryan Hoge would never work as a writer or director again.
 There’s also a reason that Spacey had avoided, and would avoid from then on, unproven Sundance sensations.

-But it’s not the one we live in.
-Spacey’s next career move was probably his worst, starring in and directing a Bobby Darin biopic called Beyond the Sea needed a better vanity mirror.
+The vanity project that was Beyond the Sea needed a better vanity mirror.
 In 2004 Hollywood didn’t have the de-aging technology down (a la Kurt Russell in Guardians of the Galaxy Vol. 2), relying on Spacey’s stardom to paper over any believability problems.
-Actually, Spacey is kind of terrific as Darin, but if he wanted to play a ring-a-ding-ding crooner, he should have done what those crooners actually did back then and starred in a musical like “Guys and Dolls.”
-Perhaps Spacey thought that a historical song-and-pathos biopic was a surefire way to get a new Oscar, and in a way he was right…for Jamie Foxx for Ray, whose turn as Ray Charles entirely overshadowed Spacey’s as Bobby Darin that season.
-Beyond the Sea made $6m in North America, no doubt less than Spacey’s acting/directing salary on the picture.
+Actually, Spacey was kind of terrific as Darin, but if he wanted to play a ring-a-ding-ding crooner, he should have done what those crooners actually did back then and starred in a musical like “Guys and Dolls.”
+Perhaps Spacey thought that a historical song-and-pathos biopic was a surefire way to compete for a new Oscar in 2004, and in a way he was right…for Jamie Foxx for Ray, whose turn as Ray Charles entirely overshadowed Spacey’s as Bobby Darin that season.
+This sentence won’t surprise you: Foxx got us behind the mask, while Spacey barely tried.
+Beyond the Sea made $6m in North America, less than Spacey’s acting/directing salary on the picture.